Medically reviewed on Sep 6, 2018

 Your doctor should check your progress on a regular basis to determine whether you should continue this treatment.
 Self-examine your breasts for lumps on a monthly basis, and have regular mammograms while using estropipate.

-If you need major surgery with long-term bed rest, you may need to stop using this medicine for a short time.
+If you need major surgery or will be on long-term bed rest, you may need to stop using estropipate for a short time.
 Any doctor or surgeon who treats you should know that you are using estropipate.

 Store this medication at room temperature away from moisture and heat.